simgriffi/git-workshop-notes/Notes.md

 ##Git Basic Usage (cont'd)
 7) Aborting work in progress

+* For a file that is changed but not staged

+        $ git checkout <file>

+* For a file that is changed and has been staged

+        $ git reset HEAD <file> # removes changes from staging area
+        $ git checkout <file>   # removes changes from working file

 * To restore the working copy to the last committed state

         $ git reset --hard

+* To restore the working copy to a specific commit

+        $ git reset --hard <ref> # <ref> can be tag or SHA-1

+  * Beware!
+When bad commits have already been pushed to a remote repository, resetting to a prior commit can confuse other users sharing the branch.
+  * If you have made bad commits that have been tagged, reset removes them from your branch but not the repository.
+They are still accessible through their tags and can be seen with `git log --all`.
+To allow the commits to be garbage collected, remove the tags with `git tag -d <tagname>`.

 * To restore just one file to its previous committed state